rmeloamaro/docs/docs/manual/projects/resource-model-sources/aws-eks.md

 To configure the AWS EKS Node Source:

-1. In your project, go to "Project Settings" > "Edit Nodes".
+1. In your project, go to "Project Settings" > "Edit Nodes".<br>

 2. Click "Add a new Node Source".
 3. Select "AWS Kubernetes Clusters" from the list of available node sources:
   ![AWS EKS Node Source](/assets/img/aws-eks-node-source.png)